Three-dimensional photonic Dirac points stabilized by point group symmetry: Spatial field patterns and Poynting vector profiles

-The spatial distributions of the electromagnetic energy density for the $d_{\pm}$ and $p_{\pm}$ states are depicted in Fig.~4 (see Supplementary for more information).
-It is noticed that the electromagnetic energy is mostly distributed around the dielectric material (rather than in air), particularly, mainly in the hollow cylinder region rather than the micropillar region (the middle blue region in Fig.~4).
-The spatial patterns of the Poynting vector are also plotted in the $x$-$y$ plane in Fig.~4.
-The Poynting vector exhibits spatial distributions similar to vortices (more precisely, Skyrmion-type patterns).
-The Poynting vector winds along the $z$ axis.
+In the chiral photonic crystal (shown in Fig.~3) the four states, $p_+$, $p_-$, $d_+$, and $d_-$, can be identified via their Poynting vector profile.
+In Fig.~\ref{fig:S5}, we plot the spatial profile of the Poynting vector (i.e., the time-averaged value $\Re[\vec{E}^\ast\times \vec{H}]/2$) as well as that of the electromagnetic energy density (i.e., $\vep|\vec{E}|^2({\vec r})$) on the surfaces of a block that contains a unit cell for the four photonic bands at ${\vec k}=(0,0,0.1\frac{2\pi}{h})$.
+The spatial patterns of the Poynting vector are plotted in the $x$-$y$ plane in Fig.~\ref{fig:S5}.
+It is noted that the Poynting vector exhibits spatial distributions similar to skyrmion configuration.
+In such skyrmion configuration the Poynting vector winds around the $z$ axis.
 The winding direction is the same as the pseudo-spin direction, revealing the finite orbital angular momentum of the four states.
+In addition, the Poynting vectors at the center point along $z$ whereas at the boundaries they point along $-z$.
+Such flip of the Poynting vector, alongside with the winding texture comprises the full skyrmion configuration.
+We remark that those special field profiles can be used to identify topological photonic bands in chiral photonic crystals.